VictoriaMetrics/VictoriaTraces/docs/victoriatraces/README.md

     	Whether to disable /select/* HTTP endpoints -select.disableCompression
     	Whether to disable compression for select query responses received from -storageNode nodes.
 Disabled compression reduces CPU usage at the cost of higher network usage
+  -servicegraph.enable
+    	Whether to enable background task for generating service graph.
+It should only be enabled on VictoriaTraces single-node or vtstorage.
+  -servicegraph.taskInterval duration
+    	The background task interval for generating service graph data.
+It requires setting -servicegraph.enable=true. (default 1m0s)
+  -servicegraph.taskLimit uint
+    	How many service graph relations each task could fetch for each tenant.
+It requires setting -servicegraph.enable=true. (default 1000)
+  -servicegraph.taskLookbehind duration
+    	The lookbehind window for each time service graph background task run.
+It requires setting -servicegraph.enable=true. (default 1m0s)
+  -servicegraph.taskTimeout duration
+    	The background task timeout duration for generating service graph data.
+It requires setting -servicegraph.enable=true. (default 30s)
   -storage.minFreeDiskSpaceBytes size
     	The minimum free disk space at -storageDataPath after which the storage stops accepting new data Supports the following optional suffixes for size values: KB, MB, GB, TB, KiB, MiB, GiB, TiB (default 10000000)